 Gestational diabetes mellitus (GDM) is an intolerance of carbohydrates that appears during pregnancy.
 In simpler terms, it is diabetes while being pregnant.

 This can complicate childbirth.
 The most common concern is the size of the child.
-Delivering large children can lead to a more difficult labor and delivery that may result in shoulder dystocia or a brachial plexus injury.
+Delivering large children can lead to more difficult labor and delivery, resulting in shoulder dystocia or a brachial plexus injury.

-If your blood glucose level is great than 190 mg/dL for a one-hour test, you'll be diagnosed with gestational diabetes.
-This is usually done at 24 weeks gestation although the best time to test for gestational diabetes is still being studied.
+Gestation diabetes is identified using an oral glucose tolerance test (oGTT) or elevated fasting glucose levels (≥ 92 mg/dl).
+This is usually done at 24 weeks gestation, although the best time to test for gestational diabetes is still being studied.

-A two-step approach (glucose challenge test + oral glucose tolerance test) is recommended by the American Diabetes Association to help prevent missed opportunities for diagnosis and is reported to increase diagnosis rates from 80% to 90% although at least many of the doctors defending other doctors in medical malpractice cases sometimes disagree.
+A two-step approach (glucose challenge test + oral glucose tolerance test) is recommended by the American Diabetes Association to help prevent missed opportunities for diagnosis.
+It is reported to increase diagnosis rates from 80% to 90% although at least many doctors defending other doctors in medical malpractice cases sometimes disagree.